iamdtang/skaterdav85.github.io/about.md

 ---
 # About Me

 Hi, I'm David Tang.
-I'm a software engineer from Los Angeles currently working at [Verizon Digital Media Services / Oath](https://www.oath.com).
+I'm a product focussed software engineer from Los Angeles currently working at [Verizon Digital Media Services](https://www.verizonmedia.com/).
 My expertise is in web technologies, particularly JavaScript.
 I have lots of experience with Ember, Ember Data, and JSON:API.
-I value testing and test-driven development, convention over configuration, and embracing standards.
+I believe in building products that deliver business value.
+I also value testing, convention over configuration, and embracing standards.

-My passion lies on the front-end building great user experiences, but I also have professional experience on the backend working with PHP, Laravel, Node, and SQL.
+My passion lies on the front-end building great user experiences, but I also have professional experience on the backend working with PHP, Laravel, Node, and relational databases.

 I'm the author of the book [Ember Data in the Wild](https://leanpub.com/emberdatainthewild) and the SitePoint video course [Test-Driven Development in Node.js](https://www.sitepoint.com/premium/courses/master-test-driven-development-in-node-js-2932).